VictorTeixeiraS/projects/projects/build-pokedex-cli/9-pokedex/readme.md

 # Pokedex

 Add the `pokedex` command.
-It takes no arguments, but should print a list of all the names of the Pokemon the user has caught.
+It takes no arguments but should print a list of all the names of the Pokemon the user has caught.

 ## Example usage